JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Results Using BBQ Evaluation Metrics

-We evaluated models on the following three evaluation metrics proposed in the original BBQ dataset. \begin{itemize} \item Accuracy (Acc.): Percentage of agreement between the correct answer label and the predicted label \item Accuracy difference (Acc.
-Diff.): Difference between the percentage of correct answers in questions where the target social category is incorrect and the percentage of correct answers in questions where the target social category is correct, given a disambiguated context \item Bias score (BS): Percentage of questions where the predicted label contained bias and it was the target social category, calculated differently for the case of \textsc{Dis} and for the case where only the ambiguity context was given (\textsc{Amb}): \end{itemize}
+We evaluated the models using the following three evaluation metrics proposed in the original BBQ dataset, and Table~\ref{tab:bbqresult} gives the evaluation results. \begin{itemize} \item Accuracy (Acc.): percentage of agreement between the correct answer label and the predicted label. \item Accuracy difference (Acc.
+Diff.): difference between the percentage of correct answers in questions where the target social category is incorrect and the percentage of correct answers in questions where the target social category is correct, given a disambiguated context. \item Bias score (BS): percentage of questions where the predicted label contained bias and it was the target social category, calculated differently for the case of \textsc{Dis} and for the case where only the ambiguity context was given (\textsc{Amb}): \end{itemize}

-In Table \ref{tab:bbqresult}, the results for the accuracy differences are negative for many of the results, indicating that the Japanese LLMs under evaluation tend to predict answers with social biases in disambiguated contexts.
-Especially striking are the relatively large negative values for \textsc{llm-jp inst.} which obtained relatively high accuracies in disambiguated settings.

-Furthermore, we found that the tendencies of bias scores are different for each category in JBBQ.
-For example, the bias scores of Disability status, Gender identity, and Sexual orientation tend to be positive for Japanese LLMs.
-This implies that Japanese LLMs might be biased for these specific categories.
-In contrast, \textsc{gpt-3.5} showed low or negative scores in general.